ECM2434-The-Hackstreet-Boys/ECM2434-Sustainability/README.md

 python manage.py runserver
 ```

-### Accessing the server
+### Accessing the Local Server
-After this you should be able to access the server at http://127.0.0.1:8000/
+After completing the local setup (whether you chose to do it automatically or manually), you should be able to access the server at http://127.0.0.1:8000/
 The default admin username is `admin` and the password is `admin`
 The default user account is `user` and the password is `user`

 ### Accessing Admin Pages
-Current admin pages have url:
+If you wish to access the current admin web page, please enter the following url into your web browser:
 ```djangourlpath
 127.0.0.1:8000/accounts/manage_roles/
 ```